su2code/su2code.github.io/_docs_v7/Style-Guide.md

 SU2 is written for C++11, the formatting rules are defined in a `clang-format` file located in the root of the repository.
 **New files must follow the formatting rules exactly.**

+SU2 uses pre-commit to enforce a consistent formatting.
+To use, [install pre-commit](https://pre-commit.com/#install) and run `pre-commit install` at the root of the project.
+You can now force the formatting on all files with `pre-commit run -a`.
+This will also run all pre-commit hooks before each commit, preventing dirty commits in the repository.

 ### Files, functions, and variables

 Basic recommendations for creating files, functions, and variables: